anaezquerro/naipar/README.md

-# Better Benchmarking LLMs for Zero-Shot Parsing:mushroom:
+# Better Benchmarking LLMs for Zero-Shot Parsing :mushroom:

-Hi:wave:!
+Hi :wave:!
 This is a Python implementation of the uninformed baselines and zero-shot parsers used in our paper :memo:[Better Benchmarking LLMs for Zero-Shot Parsing](https://dspace.ut.ee/items/a8ed5397-ee52-4f32-a86d-a130e9926cbc).

 ## Installation